British fashion retailer Ted Baker in bank refinancing

-British fashion retailer Ted Baker (TED.L) has refinanced by extending its revolving credit facility with its existing syndicate of lending banks, it said on Tuesday.
+LONDON, May 25 (Reuters) - British fashion retailer Ted Baker has refinanced by extending its revolving credit facility with its existing syndicate of lending banks, it said on Tuesday.

 Our Standards: The Thomson Reuters Trust Principles.